-- malfunctioning of ventilation or watering systems; - weather events such as heat waves or storm systems; - infectious disease outbreaks; and - refusal of cargo offloading by authorities at destination, leading to the need to euthanize some or all of the live animal cargo.
+- .1 malfunctioning of ventilation or watering systems; - .2 weather events such as heat waves or storm systems; - .3 infectious disease outbreaks; and - .4 refusal of cargo offloading by authorities at destination, leading to the need to euthanize some or all of the live animal cargo.

-2.12.15 The guidance provided above and in the LC-LP/MEPC Circular on guidance on managing spoilt cargoes is not a substitute for any stricter requirements imposed upon a ship by a port State, a flag State or the exporting country, for the management of livestock cargoes.
+2.12.15 The guidance provided above and the Revised Guidance on the management of spoilt cargoes are not substitutes for any stricter requirements imposed upon a ship by a port State, a flag State or the exporting country, for the management of livestock cargoes.